hydrusbeta/hay_say_ui/running as server/Readme.md

         #        source: /etc/pki/tls/private
         #        target: /etc/pki/tls/private
     ```
-For clarity, the nginx section of your docker-compose file should look like this:
+For clarity, the nginx section of your docker-compose file should now look like this:
 ```yaml
   nginx:
     depends_on: